EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 The statue that is left is an animated statue, and when someone attempts to open the door, it attacks.

 ## Room 2 - Blood Door
-As the characters enter into the room, they see a locked door with the words, "The key is found within your head, use the key to paint me red"
+As the characters enter into the room, they see a locked door with the words, *"What runs within you answers my call; touch me with it, and the way opens."*

 The characters need to put their blood on the door in order to get it to open up

+Inside here are a couple of skeletons

 ## Room 3
 This room houses three sarcophagi, with two undead orc soldiers and a undead orc mage.
-When the tomb sends out that energy, they break open of the sarcophagi
+When the tomb sends out that energy, they break open of the sarcophagi.

+They are old and crumbly.
+DC20 strength check to move it by themselves.
+DC15 if aided

 ## Room 4
 This room is an arcane study, with a broken chair, a desk and a large library.
 Most the books have dry rotted or have been burned